Chapter 10

 1 Corinthians 2:1-5

-"[1] When I came to you, brothers, I did not come with eloquence or superior wisdom as I proclaimed to you the testimony about God.
+"[1] when I came to you, brothers, I did not come with eloquence or superior wisdom as I proclaimed to you the testimony about God.
 [2] For I resolved to know nothing while I was with you except Jesus Christ and him crucified.
 [3] I came to you in weakness and fear, and with much trembling.
 [4] My message and my preaching were not with wise and persuasive words, but with a demonstration of the Spirit's power, [5] so that your faith might not rest on men's wisdom, but on God's power."

 Let us notice the following verses,